-Every lender offers different terms and has loans with different features, so don’t let a low potential APR dazzle you.
+Every lender offers different terms and features, so don’t let a low potential APR dazzle you.
 Take your time and compare everything that goes into borrowing, including the lender’s legitimacy and the fees it charges.

 Loan amount.
 Make sure that the lender you choose offers enough money to cover your current loan amount.
-Otherwise, you could be paying more in interest and still having to pay for some refinancing fees out-of-pocket.
+Otherwise, you could end up paying more in interest on top of out-of-pocket refinancing fees.

 Interest rates.
 Check the maximum interest rate the lender charges.
 This way, you’ll know the highest potential cost of the loan and can better compare it to your current loan.

 Fees.
-Ask about the fees a potential lender will charge you — including prepayment penalties, monthly maintenance fees, origination fees — to see if refinancing is worth it.
+Ask about the fees a potential lender will charge you — including prepayment penalties, monthly maintenance fees and origination fees — to see if refinancing is worth it.

 Repayment flexibility.
-If you’re currently struggling to meet your repayments, find out how flexible a potential lender is with changing payment dates, automatic payments and late fees.
+If you’re currently struggling to meet your repayments, ask a potential lender how flexible it is with changing payment dates, automatic payments and late fees.

 Legitimacy.
 Read reviews and give customer service a call.
 If it’s difficult to get a clear answer about rates and fees — or if you don’t get an answer at all — you’ll know it’s best to move on.